ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 _Exercice :_ Go back to your mix and play with the vocAnywals.

 - Pull the fader down all the way
 - Raise it till it starts to be audible - it becomes a texture, a detail.
+Mute it on and off and check if you notice a difference (spoiler : you should)
 - Raise it more to make it support the rest of the mix
 - Again, push the fader until it grabs somewhat your attention without being leading the song
 - Push the fader until it leads the song while keeping the clarity of the mix